Tesla may open 3 more Gigafactory locations

 Now the company wants to open more locations.

-Tesla (TSLA) said Wednesday it expects to "finalize locations" this year for as many as three new Gigafactory locations.
+Tesla (TSLA) said Wednesday it expects to "finalize locations" this year for as many as three new Gigafactories.
 That would bring the total number to five, including a solar plant in New York.

-It's unclear if the new factories will be as large or costly as the 5.8 million square foot Gigafactory in Nevada, but the additional locations could help Tesla in its quest to become a sustainable energy giant.
+It's unclear if the new factories will be as large or costly as the 5.8 million square foot Gigafactory in Nevada.

+Tesla also plans to double the number of Supercharger stations in North America in 2017, boost production of solar tiles later this year and begin production of the Model 3 in July, according to its fourth quarter earnings report.

+These efforts may lay the groundwork for Tesla, which recently completed its acquisition of SolarCity, to become a true sustainable energy giant -- but it comes at a cost.

 Related: Tesla's market cap is closing in on Ford's

+If the capital raise isn't enough to unnerve Wall Street, a sudden change in Tesla's C-Suite might be.

+On a conference call with analysts, Tesla CFO Jason Wheeler announced plans to leave the company in April for an unspecified role in the public sector.
+Wheeler will be replaced by Tesla's former CFO Deepak Ahuja.

-The announcement came as part of Tesla's fourth quarter earnings results.
-Tesla posted a loss of $121.3 million for the quarter, less than Wall Street expected, but breaking its all too brief stretch as a profitable business.
+Tesla posted a loss of $121.3 million for the quarter, less than a year earlier, but breaking its all too brief stretch as a profitable business.

-Tesla reported a rare profit in the previous quarter after CEO Elon Musk implored employees to slash costs and "deliver every car we possibly can."
+It had reported a rare profit in the previous quarter after Musk implored employees to slash costs and "deliver every car we possibly can."
 Musk had said Tesla might be profitable again this quarter, but it was not to be.

-Tesla stock rose 3% in after hours trading Wednesday following the earnings report.
+Tesla stock was up 2% in after hours trading Wednesday following the earnings report.

-The stock has surge 30% this year on investor optimism for the launch of the Model 3, its first mass market car.
-Tesla confirmed in its earnings report that the Model 3 is on track to start production in July.
+The stock has surged 30% this year on investor optimism for the launch of the Model 3, its first mass market car.

+"The Model 3 is designed for manufacturing," Musk said on the call, to ease concerns about hiccups in production.
+"A lot of the bells and whistles ... are not present on the Model 3.
+These reduce the risk substantially in the ramp and make it easier to scale."

 Tesla's stock has also benefited from Musk's relationship with President Trump.
 Musk now serves on two of Trump's advisory councils and has visited Trump Tower on multiple occasions.